According to First Research, there are over 25,000 printer companies in the United States.

 Looking through all the options and trying to pick the brand that most aligns with your goals can be challenging because, at first glance, the only differences might be their company name and logo.

 While there might not be an overwhelming difference between one company’s multifunction printer to another’s in basic functionality, there are disparities in what companies have to offer in terms of features, accessories and promotional incentives.

-As a locally managed print vendor for over 35 years, we know almost everything there is to know about the broader printer industry and can properly highlight the key traits of different companies.
+As a locally managed print vendor for almost 40 years, we know everything there is to know about the broader printer industry and can properly highlight the key traits of different companies.

 This is partly because we sell Xerox’s products specifically, and Xerox is one of the biggest printer manufacturing companies in the world and will be included in this article.